lindenb/jvarkit/docs/VCFPolyX.md

   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --skip-filtered
+      Don't spend some time to calculate the tag if the variant is FILTERed
+      Default: false
     -t, --tag
       Tag used in INFO and FILTER columns.
       Default: POLYX